Deploying Saved Queries¶

 Password: password associated with the specified user.

 Folder (optional): the folder where the view is going to be created.
 If empty, the view will be created at the root of the database.
-By clicking you can see the structure of folders within the selected database and server, and select the desired one.
+By clicking the icon you can see the structure of folders within the selected database and server, and select the desired one.

 View Name: the name of the view that is going to be created.